sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 ## Avoiding Duplicate Content

-Links to your old pages won't break anymore, but having multiple url's pointing to the same piece of content isn't a good idea either since that creates duplicate content.
+Links to your old pages won't break anymore, but having multiple urls pointing to the same piece of content isn't a good idea either since that creates duplicate content.
 To prevent this, old links should respond with a redirect to the correct url.

 Let's revisit our controller's `detail` method.
 This time, we'll need to pull in the slug to find out if it represent's the latest revision of the article's title.